moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 note: prefix Google searches with "computer programming" to get the best results. "programming" alone is not specific enough

+## Agile methodology

+DM: todoMM: use bing chat ai to get a very short definition for this vocab entry

+## JSON
+DM: todoMM: Moise, ask bing chat ai for "give me a very, very, very brief explanation of JSON" and use that to create this JSON vocab entry here

+howtojs: json parse error:: The error “SyntaxError Unexpected Token in JSON” appears when you try to parse content (for example - data from a database, api, etc), but the content itself is not JSON (could be XML, HTML, CSV) or invalid JSON containing unescaped characters, missing commas and brackets.

 ## functional programming

 Functional programming (FP) is an approach to software development that uses pure functions to create maintainable software.
 In other words, building programs by applying and composing functions